ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 ```
 We will continue to use "absolute address" term for simplification as more intuitive understanding one.
 The "linear address" term will be used when nuances of x86 memory segmentation model will be discussed.

-Task of searching a specific variable in a process's memory is able to be divided into three subtasks:
+Task of searching a specific variable in a process memory is able to be divided into three subtasks:

 1. Find a segment which contains the variable.
 2. Define a base address of this segment.
 3. Define an offset of the variable inside the segment.

 Most probably, the variable will be kept in the same segment on each launch of game application.
 Storing the variable in a heap is only one case when the owning segment can vary.
 It happens because of dynamic heaps creation mechanism.
-Therefore, it is possible to solve first task by analyzing process's memory in a run-time manually and then to hardcode the result into a bot.
+Therefore, it is possible to solve first task by analyzing process memory in a run-time manually and then to hardcode the result into a bot.

 It is not guarantee that variable's offset inside a segment will be the same on each game application launch.
 But the offset may remain constant during several application launches in some cases, and the offset can vary in other cases.
 Type of owning segment defines probability that variables' offsets inside this segment will be constant.
 This is a table that describes this kind of probability: